kimahlberg/CommentBoss/README.md

 4. Select Xcode as the target to debug in
 (Debugging often fails the first time, try again and it will work)

-You must sign your app and extension or it won't show up!
+You must sign your app and extension or it won't show up.

-Tips:
+### Tips

 In the Scheme Editor (for the extension, not the app), under Run/Debug, change Executable from "Ask on Launch" to "Xcode".